SHANIA-K/PL-capstone_27970/readme.md

 # 🏗️ Phase IV: Database Creation and Access Setup (via SQL Developer)

 ## 🎯 Objective
-To create a dedicated Oracle PL/SQL development environment for the Law Firm Case Conflict Checker system using SQL Developer as the primary database administration tool.
-This phase ensures that a secure Pluggable Database (PDB), user account, and the required access privileges are configured for all subsequent phases, including table creation, PL/SQL procedure development, and trigger implementation.
+To create a dedicated Oracle PL/SQL development environment for the Law Firm Case Conflict Checker system using SQL Developer.
+This setup prepares the PDB, user account, and all necessary access privileges required for implementation of tables, PL/SQL procedures, and triggers.

 ---

 ## 🔐 Task 1: PDB and User Creation (Using SQL Developer)
-The project environment was fully set up inside an Oracle Pluggable Database (PDB) using SQL Developer.
+The development environment was created inside an Oracle Pluggable Database (PDB) using SQL Developer.
-SQL Developer provides an easy-to-use administrative interface and works as an alternative to Oracle Enterprise Manager (OEM) while offering full control over PDBs, users, and permissions.
+SQL Developer is used as an alternative to OEM, offering full administrative control for this project.

 ---